Introducing Swift for USD accounts

 Fees

-• If this is your first Swift capability, please contact your Account Manager for pricing details.
+• Please contact your Account Manager for pricing details.

 • Outbound payments use the SHA (Shared) model by default – intermediary or beneficiary banks may deduct their fees from the transfer amount before it reaches the final beneficiary.